-“Well…” she said, a little hesitantly.
+“Well…” She still sounded hesitant.
 “If you find it to be that big an impediment to your life…”

 When Jesse returned to his apartment, he was not really all that surprised to see that there was a little bird sitting on his dresser, which put its head under its wing when he looked at it.
 The squirrel was splayed out on its back on Jesse’s pillow, a cool, wet washcloth on its forehead, its body still wracked by tremors.

 He barely gave them a glance.
 He went to his telephone and picked it up, and dialed a number he’d written on a slip of paper next to his nightstand.

 “Hi, Sarah?
 This is Jesse Goldman – I’m Dale Warren’s roommate.
 I was wondering… would you like to go catch a movie or something tonight?”